MalcolmMcLean/babyx/README.md

 The mini GUI toolkit that lets you port programs between Windows and Linux.

-Check out our [webpages] (https://malcolmmclean.github.io/babyx/)
+Check out our (https://malcolmmclean.github.io/babyx/ "webpages")

-We're now using CMake.
-[Link] (https://cmake.org/) To build with CMake, create a directory called "build" under the repository.
+We're now using CMake. (https://cmake.org/ "Link").
+To build with CMake, create a directory called "build" under the repository.
 Then type

 ```